 Beneficiaries Eligible for TRICARE and Medicare

-If you're eligible for both TRICARE and Medicare Part A, you must have Medicare Part B in most cases to remain eligible for TRICARE.
-Understanding how Medicare and TRICARE work together and when to purchase Part B can be confusing.
-Review the following pages carefully to understand what you need to do to remain eligible for TRICARE when you are also eligible for Medicare Part A:
+If you're eligible for both TRICARE and Medicare Part A, then in most cases you must have Medicare Part B to keep TRICARE.
+Understanding how Medicare and TRICARE work together and when to buy Part B can be confusing.
+Review the following pages carefully to understand what you need to do to keep your TRICARE coverage:

 What is Medicare?

-Medicare is a federal health insurance program for people who are age 65 or older or under age 65 with certain disabilities or who have end stage renal disease, ALS (Lou Gehrig's disease), or mesothelioma.
+Medicare is a federal health insurance program for people who are age 65 or older, people under age 65 with certain disabilities, people of any age with end stage renal disease, ALS (Lou Gehrig's disease), or mesothelioma.

 - Learn more about Medicare Part A